taylorreis/taylorreis/README.md

   - Understand that there may not be a complete picture to evaluate; we make the most with what we do know
   - Be intentional and honest about which pieces of information went into the decision making process
 - Index on learning
+  - We learn and grow together
   - Outcomes provide new insight and allow us to reevaluate decisions as necessary
-  - We learn and grow together
+  - Change is inevitable; learning facilitates adaptation